Azure-Samples/storage-blob-upload-from-webapp-node/README.md

 Navigate to the [Azure Portal](https://portal.azure.com) and copy the connection string from your storage account (under **Settings** > **Access keys**) in to the `.env.example` file.
 Once you have pasted your connection string in to the file, rename the file from `.env.example` to `.env`.

+## Updating the container name

+After creating a storage account and container in Azure go to line 10 of `routes/index.js` and update it with your container name.

 ## Running the sample

 Start the server: